Non-Fungible-Code/examples/README.md

 To help creators building on top of NFC, examples using different web stack and leveraging different web capabilities are demostrated in this repo.

-* Basic with plain HTML/CSS/JavaScript
+* plain HTML/CSS/JavaScript from codepen.io
-* Basic with React.js
+* three.js from replit.io
-* Basic with Next.js
+* p5.js from openprocessing.org